mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 **Next**

-The Obeo team has started a new iteration to preprare 2022.03.0, we focus on three topics:
+The Obeo team has started a new iteration to prepare 2022.03.0, during which we focus on three topics:

 - Support of **Component-like diagrams** with ports and bendpoints for edges,
 - **Diagram user experience** to smoothly edit, move, reconnect and layout diagrams,